By Jeff Williams, Rocky Mountain Region PCA

 Read more about the Entry Class here.

 Our Entry Class is where everyone starts out.
 It is a true beginners league where participants can drive with others with comparable abilities, and not with the faster, more experienced national classed drivers. eDE instructors are in session to provide instruction, tips, training, and feedback.
 There is a full and ongoing schedule of practices, eDE sessions, and races to participate in.
 Drivers who are beginners will be able to stay in the Entry Class and run with other just starting racers for as long as they want.

-Those who have experience in sim racing and iRacing should request a “check ride” from the attending eDE Instructors in the onboarding class.
-If the eDE admins believe you’re ready, you’ll be advanced to one of the four national classes:
+Not a beginner anymore?
+Drivers who have experience in sim racing and iRacing can request a “check ride” after completing a minimum of five Entry Class race sessions by sending a Discord DM to the Entry Class Manager, Jeff Williams.
+After the checkride, if the eDE admins believe you’re ready, you’ll be classed in one of the four national classes: